 The Florida Constitution, statutes, bills and other legislative materials are posted on the the Florida Legislature's Online Sunshine site.
+For House bills, bill status and related Documents, use the Florida House of Representatives website.
 The Florida Administrative Code and the Administrative Code Weekly are posted by the Florida Department of State.
 Recent Supreme Court opinions are posted by FindLaw back to 1997.
 You can find Internet links to more Florida primary legal materials and government agencies through FindLaw.

 In addition, primary legal materials are available from Lexis, Westlaw and LOIS.
 Fastcase has the Florida statutory code.
 Fastcase, Google Scholar and Versuslaw have cases from 1950.
 Supreme and appellate court cases are reported in West's Southern Reporter.

 To check on the status of pending litigation call the Offices of Legislative Services at 1-800-342-1827 in state or 850-488-4371 out of state.

 You can get copies of old Florida session laws from the FSU Law Library.
 The subscription-based Digital Session Laws Collection on HeinOnline has Florida session laws back to 1822.

 For briefs -- Florida Supreme Court Briefs and Opinions are posted free back to 1846.
 Alternatively, you can order copies of briefs from cases with published opinions back to the early 1960s are available from several Florida law school libraries, including FSU (850-644-4095) and Stetson (813-562-7820 or 7821).